FamilySearch/gedcomx/specifications/json-format-specification.md

 that are used to provide a standard model and vocabulary for describing genealogical data.

-The GEDCOM X JSON Serialization Format is a specification that defines the way that the GEDCOM X conceptual model is serialized to and deserialized from [JSON](http://json.org).
+The GEDCOM X XML Serialization Format is a specification that defines the media type used to serialize and deserialize the GEDCOM X conceptual model to and from [JSON](http://json.org).

 ## 1.1 Identifier, Version, and Dependencies